 U.S.-Japan economic relations have been predominantly shaped by manufacturing industry disputes.
+The perspectives typical of the manutrade agreement with Mexico is CSIS CONGRESSIONAL STUDY GROUP ON MEXICO, supra, note 55 at 1-2.

-The perspectives typical of the manufacturing context tend to be applied to relations in other areas, such as agriculture.
+facturing context tend to be applied to relations in other areas, such as agriculture.
 California growers should instead emphasize the significant Japanese concessions and benefits to the state, and the U.S. as a whole, which characterize agricultural trade.